MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XVII-Rural-Utilities-Service-Department-Agriculture/part-1724-Electric-Engineering-Architectural-Services-Design-Policies-Procedures/subpart-E-Electric-System-Design/section-1724.51.md

 (2) The borrower shall provide evidence, satisfactory in form and substance to the Administrator, that each building will be designed and built in compliance with all Federal, State, and local requirements.

-(f) *Communications and control.* (1) This section covers microwave and powerline carrier communications systems, load control, and supervisory control and data acquisition (SCADA) systems.
+(f) *Communications and control.* (1) This section covers microwave and powerline carrier communications systems, load control, and supervisory control and data acquisition (SCADA) systems but does not include cybersecurity measures.

 (2) The performance considerations for a new or replacement master system must be approved by RUS.
 A master system includes the main controller and related equipment at the main control point.
 Performance considerations include all major system features and their justification, including, but not limited to, the objectives of the system, the types of parameters to be controlled or monitored, the communication media, alternatives considered, and provisions for future needs.

-[63 FR 35314, June 29, 1998, as amended at 84 FR 32617, July 9, 2019]
+[63 FR 35314, June 29, 1998, as amended at 84 FR 32617, July 9, 2019; 87 FR 73442, Nov.
+30, 2022]